 The most important reason behind the construction of the Gigafactory was to increase production volume to the maximum in order to let prices fall and enjoy economies of scale.
 However, in order for this to work sales must increase significantly to justify such a strategy.

-Why Tesla’s strategy succeeded where others failed
+Why Tesla’s China marketing strategy succeeded where others failed

 In the past, other players in the industry tried similar strategies that ended up failing.
 Tesla’s goal is to develop a new car in less time than their other competitors.
 To do so, they need a faster and more agile supplier base than anyone else.
 Therefore, Tesla has done something different from its competitors: it is building its own market.

 This large facility, which will be sufficient for the production of half a million Tesla vehicles annually, will be completely powered by renewable sources.
 This will prove rewarding on eliminating energy consumption costs.
 The rationale behind the plant is to reduce the price of batteries for automotive and domestic consumption purposes.
-Considering all these factors, Tesla can be considered as one of the most important and well-rounded players in the Chinese automotive industry as far as alternative sources to traditional fossil fuels and sustainable mobility are concerned.
+Considering all these factors, Tesla is one of the most important and well-rounded players in the Chinese automotive industry as far as alternative sources to traditional fossil fuels and sustainable mobility are concerned.

 Assessing the current position of Tesla in China